Language Models That Walk the Talk: A Framework for Formal Fairness Certificates: Dataset construction and preprocessing

 \subsection{Details on contrastive loss function}

 The loss function is designed to jointly optimize the embedding space by drawing semantically similar word pairs closer together while pushing dissimilar pairs apart.
 For similar pairs, a linear pull term proportional to the predicted distance is introduced, promoting tighter semantic clustering.
 To ensure numerical stability and prevent excessively large gradients, we deliberately avoid logarithmic or high-degree penalty functions, opting instead for a linear formulation.
-For dissimilar pairs, we employ a standard contrastive loss component, which penalizes instances where the predicted distance falls below a predefined margin, thereby enforcing a minimum separation between unrelated terms.\footnote{ While pre-training aims to minimize the $\ell_2$ distance between embeddings, the verification process instead focuses on finding the maximum verifiable radius under the $\ell_\infty$ norm, since formal verification over the $\ell_2$ domain is not directly possible using zonotopes.
+For dissimilar pairs, we employ a standard contrastive loss component, which penalizes instances where the predicted distance falls below a predefined margin, thereby enforcing a minimum separation between unrelated terms.

+While pre-training aims to minimize the $\ell_2$ distance between embeddings, the verification process instead focuses on finding the maximum verifiable radius under the $\ell_\infty$ norm, since formal verification over the $\ell_2$ domain is not directly possible using zonotopes.
 The authors intentionally adopt the $\ell_2$ distance for pre-training because it minimizes the overall distance between points, rather than just the maximum per-dimension difference.
 This encourages the model to learn more generalized and robust representations.
 Furthermore, the authors observed in their experiments that after pre-training, the $\ell_2$ distance between semantically similar words (such as gendered word pairs) is often slightly larger than their corresponding $\ell_\infty$ distance (as can be seen in \Cref{sec:distance_complete}).
-This supports the idea that utilizing the $\ell_2$ norm benefits downstream verification.}.
+This supports the idea that utilizing the $\ell_2$ norm benefits downstream verification.